jplalor/jplalor.github.io/content/openai.md

 - Humans should regain some confidence
 - You should change the locks in your house so I can't jump out from behind you anymore

-quick thoughts on the recent OpenAI kerfuffle:

-- have more faith in humanity!!
-- if it's as bad as everyone thinks, have we sneakily passed some form of the Turing test? let's test it.
-- if the problem, is "we're worried that someone will ready a single random article on the internet and then say 'hmm, it's on abc123newsblog.com so it must be true!'" then we have much bigger problems as a society.